OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-4.x-2018.x-to-modern.md

 !include <upgrade-octopus-backup-folders>
 !include <upgrade-main-instance-after-test-instance>

-## Alternative approach - create a cloned instance
+## Risk mitigation alternative approach - create a cloned instance

 An alternative approach to an in-place upgrade is to create a cloned instance and upgrade that.
 From there, you can migrate over to the cloned instance or do an in-place upgrade of your existing instance and use the cloned instance for testing future upgrades.